 Ingenuity is what I believe countries like Australia are good at, taking something and bending it, breaking it, doing new things with it, and then coming up with a novel way of using it.

 We can’t all be innovative all the time.
-Despite the rhetoric and the hype we can’t all start new innovative companies that will one day either turn in to mega-corporations or be gobbled up by one.
-But we can be ingenius about how we utilise the many technological wonders around us and harness them for our own purposes, rather than sleep-walk in to a future when we are mere consumerist cogs in the wheel.
+Despite the rhetoric and the hype we can’t all start new innovative companies that will one day either turn in to mega-corporations, be innovative within corporate structures that strangle new ideas, or insist that people who are comfortable with routine and are frightened by change all of a sudden innovate.
+But we can all be ingenius about how we utilise the many technological wonders around us and harness them for our own purposes, rather than sleep-walk in to a future when we are mere consumerist cogs in the wheel.

-As we hurtle towards a world where our inventions are increasingly beginning to redefine everything around us it is imperative that we identify what it is to be uniquely human, and fight to keep it as a priority.
+As we hurtle towards a world where our inventions continually redefine everything around us it is imperative that we identify what it is to be uniquely human, and fight to keep it as a priority.

 In the world of work Shoshana Zuboff was one of the first to explore this in the Age of the Smart Machine and now there are plenty of calls for us to more fully understand what humans do best.
 In many ways we are superb pattern recognition machines but anything that can be articulated as a pattern can most likely be written as an algorithm (assuming the availability of the data to inform it).
 Kevin Kelly argued in 2012 that robots will actually be better at many of the jobs that we currently do stating that